dresden-elektronik/deconz-rest-doc/index.md

 ## Introduction

-This documentation describes the REST API, which is provided by [dresden elektroniks](http://www.dresden-elektronik.de?L=1) [deCONZ REST API Plugin](#) that runs a lightweight HTTP server within the [deCONZ](http://www.dresden-elektronik.de/funktechnik/products/software/pc/deconz?L=1) application.
+This documentation describes the REST API, which is provided by the [deCONZ REST API Plugin](http://github.com/dresden-elektronik/deconz-rest-plugin) from [dresden elektronik](http://www.dresden-elektronik.de?L=1) that runs a lightweight HTTP server within the [deCONZ](http://www.dresden-elektronik.de/funktechnik/products/software/pc/deconz?L=1) application.

 The REST API allows third party applications easy monitoring and control of a ZigBee network from local or remote operating clients.